jeffreyjurgajtis/apriori/README.md

 apriori.run()
 apriori.write_itemsets_to_file('patterns.txt')

-# See k frequent itemsets.
+# See frequent itemsets.
 For each k, keys are patterns and values are absolute support:
-apriori.frequent_itemset
+print(apriori.frequent_itemset)

 # {
 #   1 => { 'Pattern 1' => 243, ... },